 | Mixed structure | Balanced and flexible | Needs more planning and content |

 The best approach is to anchor each AI response to a clear user intention.
-For example, if a learner struggles with pronunciation, the AI should give gentle correction and maybe offer one more audio example.
+If a learner struggles with pronunciation, the AI should give gentle correction and maybe offer one more audio example.
 If they ask about a new language concept, the AI should provide context rather than shifting to a different lesson.

-A learner may repeat the same words.
-They might want another audio sample.
-Maybe they want to practice speaking but feel nervous.
+A learner may repeat the same words or want another audio sample.
 When the app listens, responds with care, and offers small hints, the experience becomes steady and reassuring.
+Warmth in tone is not cosmetic.
+It directly affects whether users return.

 Community elements help too.
 Some platforms connect language partners so learners can talk, share ideas, compare notes, or ask questions.
 This sense of community encourages consistent practice and helps users understand tricky grammar or vocabulary.